learn-co-students/react-updating-state-cb-gh-000/README.md

 ...
 ```

+Update `src/components/ClickityClick.js` and `src/index.js` using the code
+snippets above to see the rendered text change once the button is clicked.

-## How state gets merged
+## How State Gets Merged

-When updating state, we don't have to pass in the entire state, just the property we want to update.
-For example, consider the following state for our component:
+When updating state, we don't have to pass in the entire state, just the
+property we want to update.
+For example, consider the following state for our
+component:

 ```js
 {